BeighIrtiqa/Java_Projects/README.md

-This project contains the implementation code for TicTacToe The game is implemented using two ways
+This project contains the implementation code for TicTacToe.
+The game is implemented using two ways:
 Through Console (TicTacToe_Console and TicTacToe.class)
-Through Java Swings
+and Through Java Swings (TicTacToe_JavaSwings and testXO.class)